Simsi/python_query_processes_template/README.md

 # python_query_processes_template
 There is template for project uses some processes transfering data.
-Scheme of data transfer:
+## Scheme of data transfer:

-Use template to add your nodes:
+# Use template to add your nodes.